tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 ##### `Model` abstracting the concept of `ClusterCoordinator` for `model.fit`

 To take advantage of TF2 support of parameter server training, a `ClusterCoordinator` should be created for handling asynchronous function scheduling and joining.
 The preferred route should be that such an object is abstracted away from the user by `model.fit` training API as an implementation detail.
-For the power users who would need a `ClusterCoordinator` instance for their custom `schedule`s and `join`s, the `ClusterCoordinator` instance is available as a singleton through a constructor call.
-See below "`ClusterCoordinator` as a singleton" section for more information.
+For the power users who would need a `ClusterCoordinator` instance for their custom `schedule`s and `join`s, the `ClusterCoordinator` instance is available through a constructor call.
+See below "`ClusterCoordinator` as a single instance to `Strategy`" section for more information.

 `ClusterCoordinator` instance can be created at any point prior to `Model`'s use of it, but `model.fit` seems a natural place since that indicates the user's intention for using the compile-fit API as opposed to a CTL, where we expect users to create one.